Jamey Jasta: Hatebreed

 Jasta formed his first band called Dreadnaught, now known as Jasta 14, and developed a name for himself in the local scene even getting to open for Sick of It All.
 However, once he turned 16, he borrowed his grandfather's car and began to play with a group of guys that would eventually form Hatebreed in 1994.
 Jasta stated when he formed Hatebreed he had the intention to form something "bigger, better and more focused."
 They released their first EP in 1996, titled Under the Knife.
 Jasta said "We recorded it for $150 of our own money and people respect us for being the working man's band."

 Their first album Satisfaction Is the Death of Desire was released in 1997 and has gone on to be viewed as a classic in both the hardcore and metalcore genres.
 Jasta and the band then see a boost in popularity with their acclaimed sophomore album Perseverance which was released in 2002.
 The success continued with The Rise of Brutality in 2004 which saw the bands song "Live for This" garnering them a Grammy nomination at the 47th Annual Grammy Awards for Best Metal Performance.
 This was followed by 2006's Supremacy, during the bands early years they were chaotic: heavy drinking, on-tour fights, hotel/bus incidents.
 Some of those antics damaged their reputation and led to them being booted off Warped Tour.
 This led to Jasta stopping drinking and leaving the chaotic lifestyle behind citing 2008 as a turning point toward sobriety/less partying.
 In 2009, they released their fifth album, a self-titled record.
-In 2011 Jasta was named to Revolver Magazines list of the 100 Greatest Living Rock Stars, as the magazine celebrated its 100th issue.
 In 2013, they released their best commercially performing album, The Divinity of Purpose, which debuted at number 20 on the Billboard 200 along with topping the US Hard Rock Charts.
 This was then followed by 2016's The Concrete Confessional and 2020's Weight of the False Self.